-- We described for the first time a spatial phase transition between neutral and niche ecological communities. - The power laws of patch sizes distributions observed in this model are not only produced at the critical point - but are present over the whole range of the control parameter ρ .
+- We described for the first time a spatial phase transition between neutral and niche ecological communities. - 10 The power laws of patch size distributions observed in this model are not only produced at the critical point - but are present over the whole range of the control parameter $\rho$ .
 There are some ecological models that - display this kind of behavior and it has been termed robust criticality, because of the permanence of scaling - laws (Pascual & Guichard 2005).
-These previous models all included some kind of disturbances or stress, and - with the increase in disturbance levels an increase in the exponential decay (λ) of patch sizes is observed. - This increase can be the result of a switch from a power law to a power law with exponential cutoff model - (Kéfi et al. 2011), or by an increase of λ in the power law with exponential cutoff model (Weerman et al. - 2012).
-In our model model, the competition intensity ρ can play the same role of stress; a very small degree - 18 of competition produce a critical transition from a neutral phase to a niche phase, and the most competitive - 19 species invades a great portion of the landscape. - The sequence of an increasing λ when the critical point is approached is not observed in our model but a - decrease of it when the system goes towards the critical point, and then an increase.
+These previous models all included some kind of disturbances or stress, and - with the increase in disturbance levels an increase in the exponential decay ( $\lambda$ ) of patch sizes is observed. - This increase can be the result of a switch from a power law to a power law with exponential cutoff model - 16 (Kéfi et al. 2011), or by an increase of $\lambda$ in the power law with exponential cutoff model (Weerman et al. - $^{17}$ 2012).
+In our model model, the competition intensity $\rho$ can play the same role as stress; a very small degree - 18 of competition produce a critical transition from a neutral phase to a niche phase, and the most competitive - 19 species invades a great portion of the landscape. - The sequence of an increasing $\lambda$ when the critical point is approached is not observed in our model but a - decrease of it when the system goes towards the critical point, and then an increase.
 This coincides with - theoretical predictions from percolation theory (Stauffer & Aharony 1994), at the critical point the exponential - decay in the patch distribution vanishes and the patch distribution becomes a pure power-law.
-We did not - observe the pure power-law because the size of the simulations is finite, but as λ becomes very small the - 25 power-law and power-law with exponential cutoff become almost identical. - When the increase of λ starts we already have a biodiversity collapse, thus the pattern that can be used - to detect the closeness to the collapse is the decrease in λ observed for the patches of all species excluding - the one with biggest patch.
-The existence of a patch of one dominant species that covers near 30% of the - 29 area can also point us that the system is near the critical point.
+We did not - observe the pure power-law because the size of the simulations is finite, but as $\lambda$ becomes very small the - 25 power-law and power-law with exponential cutoff become almost identical. - When the increase of $\lambda$ starts we already have a biodiversity collapse, thus the pattern that can be used to - detect the closeness to the collapse is the decrease in $\lambda$ observed for the patches of all species excluding the - one with the biggest patch.
+The existence of a patch of one dominant species that covers nearly 30% of the - area can also suggest that the system is near the critical point.
 This patch that extends from side to side - 30 of the system-also called the spanning cluster- has a variable size depending on the size of the system